probmods/probmods2/chapters/04-patterns-of-inference.md

 ~~~~

 The probability of having lung disease increases dramatically.
-If instead we had observed that the patient does have a cold, the probability of lung cancer returns to its very low base rate of 1 in a 1000.
+If instead we had observed that the patient does have a cold, the probability of lung cancer returns to its base rate of 2.1%
 ~~~~
 var medicalDist = Infer({method: 'enumerate'}, function() {
   var smokes = flip(.2);